raeufroushangar/MICA-Weighted/src/README.md

   - `weighted_ave_normalization`: Normalizes the weighted impact values by calculating their average.

 - **weight_calculator.py**
-  - Functions to calcuate weights:
+  - Functions to calculate weights:
   - `calculate_subsubregion_weights`: Calculates the weights for a sub-subregion by aggregating the weighted impact of the mutations within the sub-subregion.
   - `calculate_subregion_weights`: Calculates the weights for a subregion by aggregating the weights of its sub-subregions.
   - `calculate_region_weights`: Calculates the weights for a region by aggregating the weights of its subregions.